 MP for Mid Leicestershire

-Peter Bedford is a Conservative MP for Mid Leicestershire, elected on 4 July 2024.
-He serves on the Work and Pensions Committee (since 28 October 2024) and has previously sat on committees for the Pension Schemes Bill (15 July 2025 – 11 September 2025) and the Employment Rights Bill (13 November 2024 – 16 January 2025).
+Peter Bedford is the Conservative MP for Mid Leicestershire, first elected in 2024.
+He currently serves on the Work and Pensions Committee and has previously sat on committees examining the Pension Schemes Bill and the Employment Rights Bill.

-Has eight declared financial interests, including gifts, benefits and hospitality from UK sources; miscellaneous interests; and earnings from past and ongoing paid employment.
+Declares 10 financial interests: five gifts, benefits and hospitality from UK sources; three miscellaneous entries; and one each for employment and earnings, and ongoing paid employment.

 Generated 21 February 2026